 See the big buttons above for the user guides

-Guy plate: This is now manufactured in 8mm plate (up from 6mm) which is extremely substantial.
+Guy plate: This is now manufactured in 8mm BLACK PE4 plate (up from 6mm) which is extremely substantial.
 Holes are the right size to fit elements with loops through easily and the guy points will allow 6mm carabiners to be connected with room to spare.
 Alternatively, just tie your guys to this point.
 I like carabiners because I can easily disconnect and lay antenna down and erect speedily.
 Having a 33% increase in plate thickness means much less bend.

 Upper Spreader: I was never quite comfortable with the 3mm thick upper spreader.
 It had too much bend and didn’t look quite right.
 I have now specified this at 5mm and it is much more substantial.
 I’m delighted with the result.

 Upper Double-Eye: NEW.
 Again, 5mm nylon BLACK plate and is a very snug fit at the 7m point.
 I was never totally comfortable with the “Heath Robinson” arrangement for 30m and the way that 40m was fixed up the tube.
 This component solves the problem (and now in BLACK).

 Miniature Carabiners: I am now shipping 2-packs of black plastic carabiners (gives you some spares).
 These are for making up the extensions for paracord (and shock-cord), connecting your elements to the upper spreaders.
 The holes on both upper spreaders are correctly sized to fir the carabiners.

 Finally, don’t over-tension everything.
 Your shock-cord should still have a little ”give” left else you may over-stress the fork connectors.